i0Ek3/gotips/README.md

 # gotips

-A buntch of Go tips.
+A bunch tips for Go.

 ## Content